 وَمِنْهُمْ أُمِّيُّونَ لَا يَعْلَمُونَ الْكِتَابَ إِلَّا أَمَانِيَّ وَإِنْ هُمْ إِلَّا يَظُنُّونَ

-This is further reinforced in the following verse as Muhammad was not just sent to the illiterates, but to the gentiles.
+Additionally, we see in the following verse that Muhammad was not just sent to the illiterates, but to the gentiles.

 [62:2] He is the One who sent to the gentiles a messenger from among them, to recite to them His revelations, purify them, and teach them the scripture and wisdom.
 Before this, they had gone far astray.